Introduction to non-invasive prenatal testing

 And guess what?
 You can even supplement your regular NIPT screening with additional information by sequencing the fetal DNA and looking at what informative mutations are discovered.
 The world of measured possibilities is certainly rapidly expanding!
 But this will also be a topic for another blog post.
-In the meantime, if you are interested, contact Merogenomics Inc., and we will let you know where, how, why and for how much.
+In the meantime, if you are interested in prenatal DNA testing, contact Merogenomics, and we will let you know where, how, why and for how much.
 For the NIPT test, talk to your doctor, although don't be surprised if you do not hear positive predictive value mentioned.
 Luckily you have this post!
 Happy baby genomics. ;)

 This article has been produced by Merogenomics Inc. and edited by Kerri Bryant.
 Reproduction and reuse of any portion of this content requires Merogenomics Inc. permission and source acknowledgment.
 It is your responsibility to obtain additional permissions from the third party owners that might be cited by Merogenomics Inc. Merogenomics Inc. disclaims any responsibility for any use you make of content owned by third parties without their permission.